giovannicucchi/gif-app/README.md

-Just a GIF generator to demonstrate good use of react hooks.
+Just a GIF generator to demonstrate good use of react hooks